ForestAdmin/agent-nodejs/docs/agent-customization/actions/basics.md

 );
 ```

-After declaring it, your action will appear in the Smart actions tab within your collection settings.
+After declaring it, your action will appear in the "Smart actions" tab within your collection settings.

 {% hint style='error' %}